SuperCoolNinja/Paint-Web-App/README.md

 # PaintAPP_Project
-I created this Pain app using HTML5/CSS/JS for learning purpose and decided to share my code for all wanted to work with.
+I created this Paint app using HTML5/CSS/JS for learning purpose and decided to share my code for all wanted to work with.